HuyaneMatsu/scarletio/README.md

 # world
 ```

-Since tasks are usually scheduled after `io` operations, scarletio will always prefer to finish all the already
+Since tasks are usually scheduled after `io` operations, Scarletio will always prefer to finish all already
 scheduled and ready to run tasks before again polling from io.

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>